 where and α and β are the constant parameters associated with positive and negative clauses.
 The clauses Sj1l,…,jkll corresponding to l=1,…,r will be viewed as “positive” clauses, and α is the cost for each such clause.
-The clauses corresponding to l=r+1,…,s are referred to as “negative” clauses, and describe elements which need to be removed from the set of positive clauses, in order to exactly cover the elements of T; the cost parameter corresponding to the negative
+The clauses corresponding to l=r+1,…,s are referred to as “negative” clauses and describe elements which need to be removed from the set of positive clauses, in order to exactly cover the elements of T; the cost parameter corresponding to the negative

 clauses is β.
 For succinctness, we use jl=j1l,…,jkll to denote such a tuple, and Sjl=Sj1l,…,jkll as the corresponding clause.
 We use NUMjl=kl to denote the number of features involved in such a clause.
 Then, the representation for T